 As it turns out, it could.
-What was once a streaming machine for The Mandalorian and only The Mandalorian has become a mainstay in the movie department, acquiring Star and bringing with it a huge slew of properties that could stand up with the likes of Star Wars and the Marvel Cinematic Universe.
+What was once a streaming machine for The Mandalorian and only The Mandalorian, has become a mainstay in the movie department, acquiring the Star channel, and bringing with it a huge slew of properties that could stand up with the likes of Star Wars and the Marvel Cinematic Universe.

-Disney Plus is shedding its image of a streamer you slap on to keep the kids entertained, and has a lineup of thrillers and horrors that offset the sugary sweetness of the animated classics (wonderful as they are).
-Here are the best movies on Disney Plus that you shouldn’t miss…
+Disney Plus is shedding its image of a streamer you slap on to keep the kids entertained, and has a line-up of thriller movies and horror movies that offset the sugary sweetness of the animated classics (wonderful as they are).
+Here are the best movies on Disney Plus that you shouldn’t miss (sorry we didn’t include enough Disney princesses).

 What are the best movies on Disney Plus?